Help finding work

-Work Choice is a government employment programme that provides support to people with disabilities and mental health conditions who like to find and stay in work.
+Specialist Employability Support (SES) is a government employment programme that provides support to people with disabilities and health conditions who face complex barriers to finding paid employment.

-Work Choice is being delivered in the Black Country by Advance in partnership with Sandwell Council.
-You can be referred to the Work Choice programme via the Work Coach at your local job centre.
+SES is delivered in the Black Country by Shaw Trust in partnership with Sandwell Council.
+You can be referred to the SES programme via the Work Coach at your local Job Centre.

 Think Sandwell Specialist Employment Team

-The Think Sandwell Specialist Employment team provides support to unemployed residents who have experienced mental health conditions and would like to find or return to work but need additional support to do so.
+The Think Sandwell Specialist Employment team is a supported employment service for residents with a disability or health condition who would like to find or return to work but would need additional support to do so

-To access this service you must be looking to return to work within the next 12 months and be motivated and willing to participate, and independent enough to access training, job club, work placements and regular reviews with your employment broker.
+To access this service you must be looking to return to work, be motivated and willing to participate, and independent enough to access training, job club, work placements and regular reviews with your employment advisor.